If you’re managing products versus managing products to deliver solutions, three staples of product management take on completely new meaning.

 O is for quantifiable customer outcomes.
-If we’re managing products to deliver solutions, it’s imperative to know what customer workflows need to be improved and why.
+If you’re managing products to deliver solutions, it’s imperative to know what customer workflows need to be improved and why.
 99.9% of the time, multiple products are required to form cross-functional solutions that deliver the desired customer outcomes.
 Don’t limit yourself to only making customers better at things they can do with a single product.

 C is for collaboration.
 Calling all product managers!
 No more silos.
 No more competing priorities.
 One unified team.
 One view of the market.
 One set of “coordinated product priorities” across the portfolio to create the solutions, all aimed at common customer outcomes.